 You need to obtain approval from your Student Affairs Office for courses taken at other universities.
-In some faculties, you need to obtain approval from your Student Affairs Office as well as from your academic adviser before taking the courses, especially if the courses are part of your program requirements.
+In some faculties, you will need approval from your Student Affairs Office and your academic advisor before taking the course, especially if they are part of your program requirements.
 Please note that credits that have not been preapproved might not be transferred.
 Admissions, Faculties, and Departments vet the courses they approve for credit and thus have the right to refuse certain courses that do not satisfy program requirements.

-You may be granted credit for courses meeting the requirements described above at other universities, as long as you are within the number of credits imposed by McGill's residency requirements and program requirements for some faculties.
+You may be granted credit for courses meeting the requirements described above at other universities if you are within the number of credits imposed by McGill's residency and program requirements for some faculties.
 In general, a minimum of 60 credits completed at McGill is needed to qualify for a McGill degree.
-You must be in Satisfactory Standing in order to be granted the transfer credits.
+You must be in Satisfactory Standing to be granted the transfer credits.

 Grades for transfer courses earned at the host university are not entered on your McGill transcript and are not part of the TGPA or CGPA calculation.
 Courses at a host university which you fail or from which you withdraw will appear on your McGill transcript with zero credit granted.

 For universities outside Quebec, it is your responsibility to ensure that the host institution sends an official transcript to the Student Affairs Office.
 You must submit all documents required for approval of your transfer credits with your faculty at McGill within four months of completing your exchange program or study away.
 If you are studying at another Quebec university on an Inter-University Transfer (IUT) agreement, the host university sends your grade(s) to McGill automatically.
 For additional information, see Quebec Inter-University Transfer Agreement.